ropensci/EDIutils/README.md

 [![codecov.io](https://codecov.io/gh/EDIorg/EDIutils/branch/master/graph/badge.svg)](https://codecov.io/github/EDIorg/EDIutils?branch=master)
 <!-- badges: end -->

+*NOTE: This version breaks back compatibility.
+Install the previous version from the `deprecated` branch:*

 A client for the Environmental Data Initiative repository REST API.
 The [EDI data repository](https://portal.edirepository.org/nis/home.jsp) is for publication and reuse of ecological data with emphasis on metadata